 - The child was neglected and/or physically abused in the first three years of life

 Take charge, yet remain calm when your child is upset or misbehaving.
 Remember that “bad” behavior means that your child doesn’t know how to handle what he or she is feeling and needs your help.
 By staying calm, you show your child that the feeling is manageable.
 If he or she is being purposefully defiant, follow through with the pre-established consequences in a cool, matter-of-fact manner.
-But never discipline a child with an attachment disorder when you’re in an emotionally-charged state.
-This makes the child feel more unsafe and may even reinforce the bad behavior since it is then clear to them that particular behavior pushed your buttons.
+Never discipline a child with an attachment disorder when you’re in an emotionally-charged state.
+This makes them feel more unsafe and may even reinforce the bad behavior.

 Try to maintain predictable routines and schedules.
-A child with an attachment disorder won’t instinctively rely on loved ones and may feel threatened by transition and inconsistency—for example, during times when traveling or during school vacations.
+An adolescent with an attachment disorder won’t instinctively rely on loved ones and may feel threatened by transition and inconsistency—for example, during times when traveling or during school vacations.
 A familiar routine or schedule can provide comfort during times of change.